jackjansen/2immerse-technical-samples/readme.md

 ## Testing the examples

-To run a syntax check of all timeline documents run
+To run a syntax check of all layout and timeline documents run

 ```
 make test
 ```
-and to check the syntaxt and existence of media for installed documents run
+and to check the syntax and also existence of media _for installed documents_ run

 ```
 make livetest